00sapo/ask-llm.py/prompt-lib/literature-exploration.md

   "properties": {
     "transformers": {
       "type": "string",
-      "description": "How transformers are used for OCR (2 sentences max)", },
+      "description": "How transformers are used for OCR (2 sentences max)" },
     "inspection": {
       "type": "string",
-      "description": "How the model is inspected (2 sentences max)", },
+      "description": "How the model is inspected (2 sentences max)" },
     "analysis": {
       "type": "string",
-      "description": "Description of the analysis methodology (2 sentences max)", },
+      "description": "Description of the analysis methodology (2 sentences max)" },
     "takeaways": {
       "type": "string",
       "description": "The key takeaways of these paper (1 sentence)" },
-    "read2016":{
-      "type": "boolean",
-      "description": "Does the paper use READ2016 for testing the models?"
-    },
-    "wer":{
-      "type": "number",
-      "description": "The WER on the READ 2016 test set" "minimum": 0,
-      "maximum": 1,
-      "format": "float"
-    },
-    "cer":{
-      "type": "number",
-      "description": "The CER on the READ 2016 test set" "minimum": 0,
-      "maximum": 1,
-      "format": "float"
-    },
     "certainty": {
       "type": "number",